Opinion polling for United States presidential elections: 1984

-Reagan had low approval ratings early in his first term, but by 1983 the economy had improved enough to give him a boost for re-election.
-His challenger was former Vice President Walter Mondale, who advocated a nuclear freeze, the Equal Rights Amendment and a balanced budget.
-Mondale benefited from a strong first debate (where the 73-year-old Reagan seemed slow), but the Reagan-Bush ticket had a resounding election victory.
+President Reagan had low approval ratings early in his first term, but by 1983 the economy had improved enough to give him a boost for re-election.
+Former Vice President Walter Mondale— the Democratic candidate, who advocated a nuclear freeze, the Equal Rights Amendment and a balanced budget.
+Mondale benefited from a strong first debate (where the 73-year-old Reagan seemed slow), but Reagan was re-elected in a landslide, winning every state except Minnesota.
 Reagan again cast himself as the candidate of optimism, taking credit for an improved economy and an increase in national pride after the social upheaval of the 1960s and 1970s.
 Mondale's unpopular proposal to raise taxes to reduce the deficit and association with the Carter administration's "malaise" largely doomed his campaign from the start.